wdzeng/firefox-addon/README.md

 Unless otherwise noted with default value, all options are required.

-- `addon-guid`: addon guid.
+- `addon-guid`: add-on guid.
-- `xpi-path`: path to the xpi (or zip) file of your addon generated in the previous workflow steps.
+- `xpi-path`: path to the xpi (or zip) file of your add-on generated in the previous workflow steps.
 - `tester-only` (boolean) `true` indicates publishing to listed users only; default `false`.
 - `jwt-issuer`: your jwt issuer.
 - `jwt-secret`: your jwt secret.

-The addon guid should be the value at `browser_specific_settings.gecko.id` in manifest.json.
+The add-on guid should be the value at `browser_specific_settings.gecko.id` in manifest.json.
 It may be an email.

 ```yaml
 steps: